dkleftogi/AmpliSolve/README.md

 # AmpliSolve

 AmpliSolve, is a new bioinfrmatics tool for precise error estimation and variant calling in targeted deep sequencing data.
-AmpliSolve has been designed specifically for amplicon-based libraries sequenced with the Ion AmpliSeq technology, and it can in principle be applied to other platforms (but not tested yet).
-AmpliSolve uses a population of normal samples as a training set to infer a position specific, nucleotide specific and strand specific background noise levels, and deploys a Poisson-based statistical model to identify single nucleotide variants.
+AmpliSolve has been designed specifically for amplicon-based libraries sequenced with the Ion AmpliSeq technology, and it can in principle be applied to other platforms.
+AmpliSolve uses a population of normal samples as a training set to infer position specific, nucleotide specific and strand specific background noise levels, and deploys a Poisson-based statistical model to identify single nucleotide variants.
 We have tested AmpliSolve on circulating tumor DNA (ctDNA) samples sequenced using a custom AmpliSeq panel.

 ## Dependencies and System Requirements